Stephen-Lynch/Team_Cave_Goblins/readme2.md

 ![Goblin Cav](images/goblintown.jpg)

 # Goblin Movie Recommender
-The head of the regional board of goblins (Jeny), expressed that in a national poll of goblins 100% of goblins felt that their Goblinflix recommendations were innacurrate.
+The head of the regional board of goblins (Jenny), expressed that in a national poll of goblins 100% of goblins felt that their Goblinflix recommendations were innacurrate.
 Our team was contracted with improving goblin recommendations by using goblin rating data.
 The data comes from far far away and was recently delivered by an Ogre.
 For any goblins here today who need a translator know that we have none and have no intentions of getting one after the last Goblin translator ate our cat.
 Please do not eat any Cats during todays presentation.

 # EDA